isomerpages/ogp-isomerguide/_isomer-components/Homepage/Infobar and Infopic.md

 description: ""
 third_nav_title: Homepage
 ---
-Inforbar and Infopic are sections of your Homepage which you might like to use to highlight certain pages or announcements.
+Infobar and Infopic are sections of your Homepage which you might like to use to highlight certain pages or announcements.

 The main difference between Infobar and Infopic is that Infopic allows for the addition of one image within the section.